parisGPB/Neural-Style-Transfer/README.md

 ### Gram Matrix
 The Gram Matrix is used to compare both the style image and the output one, layer by layer.
 The **style representation of an image** is described as the correlation of the different convolutional filter responses given by the Gram matrix.

 For example, given the first layer of the network, a CxHxW vector space is obtained, where C is the number of filters, H is the height of the image and W the width.
-From these parameters, we compute the Gram Matrix by computing the dot product between different rows, in order to see which features tend to occur at the same time -i.e. which neurons tend are activated simultaneously.
+From these parameters, we compute the Gram Matrix by computing the dot product between different rows, in order to see which features tend to occur at the same time -i.e. which neurons are activated simultaneously.

 <p align="center">
   <img width="100" src="Utils/formula1.png">